spookyMilly/millyscript/README.md

 - Use translated title and description tags for each page
 - Create a dark and light theme
 - ~~Improve overall responsiveness~~ ✅
-- Re-design with a mock-up and better, consistent design language
+- ~~Re-design with a mock-up and better, consistent design language~~ ✅
 - Filter by technology functionality on my project page